-Here you’ll find kids quizzes on different levels, ranging from easy general knowledge trivia questions to more specific quizzes like famous persons and historical landmarks in London.
+In this post, you’ll find a big selection of London quizzes for kids on different levels, ranging from easy general knowledge questions for children to more specific questions like famous persons and historical landmarks in London.
 We have tried to make the quizzes both entertaining and fun so you can learn lots of interesting facts without getting bored!

 Tricky Kids Quizzes